digocorbellini/EGaDS-Open-Project/.github/ISSUE_TEMPLATE/feature_request.md

 * What is your suggestion?
 (Design, feature, art asset, mechanic, etc.)
 * How does this feature fit into the game?
 * How will the game benefit from this feature?
+* Any diagrams or concept art if applicable